nextcodelab/data-base-server/host_data/bible/suggestions.md

 These suggestions are not for newcomers to our gatherings; our desire is to ensure everyone feels equally embraced.
 Please remember, these are just suggestions, out of love for the **BODY OF CHRIST**."

+### This app is still in development, and bugs and errors are being addressed continuously.

 *We hope this app will expand to other platforms, such as* ***Windows Desktop***, ***Android***, ***iOS***, ***Mac***, and ***Linux.***

 ### Mac and iOS app is under development.